Density power divergence for general integer-valued time series with multivariate exogenous covariate: Introduction

 On the other hand, most of the models proposed for analysing time series of counts do not provide a framework within which we are able to analyze the possible dependence of the observations on a relevant exogenous covariates.
 In this vein, Davis and Wu (2009) have studied generalized linear models for time series of counts, where conditional on covariates, the observed process is modelled by a negative binomial distribution.
 Agosto {\it et al.} (2016) have developed a class of linear Poisson autoregressive models with exogenous covariates (PARX), where the parametric inference is based on the maximum likelihood method.
 Later, Pedersen and Rahbek (2018) proposed a theory for testing the significance of covariates in a class of PARX models.
 See also the recent work of Fokianos and Truquet (2019) which considered a class of categorical time series models with covariates and addressed stationarity and ergodicity question.
+The R package "tscount" Liboschik {\it et al.} (2017) provides tools for analysis and modeling count time series models where the conditional mean of the process can take into account covariate effects.

-In this new contribution, we consider a quite general class of observation-driven models for time series of counts with multivariate exogenous covariate.
-Each observed count ($Y_t$) is modelled by a distribution whose conditional mean depends on the whole past observations, some relevant covariates and a finite dimensional parameter $\theta^*$.
+In this new contribution, we consider a quite general class of observation-driven models for time series of counts with exogenous covariates.
+The mean of the discrete conditional distribution of $Y_t$ depends on the whole past observations, some relevant covariates and a finite dimensional parameter $\theta^*$.
 We study a robust estimator of $\theta^*$ by using the minimum density power divergence estimator (MDPDE) proposed by Basu \textit{et al.} (1998).
-Compared to that of Kim and Lee (2019), the framework considered here is more general: (i) the class of models has the ability to handle the dependence of the observations on multivariate exogenous covariate, (ii) the dependence through the past is of infinite order (which enables a large dependence structure and to consider INGARCH($p,q$)-type models) and (iii) even if in many applications the conditional distribution belongs to the exponential family, the class of the conditional distribution considered here is beyond the exponential family.
+Compared to that of Kim and Lee (2019), the framework considered here is more general: (i) the class of models has the ability to handle the dependence of the observations on exogenous covariates, (ii) the dependence through the past is of infinite order (which enables a large dependence structure and to consider INGARCH($p,q$)-type models) and (iii) even if in many applications the conditional distribution belongs to the exponential family, the class of the conditional distribution considered here is beyond the exponential family.